pulibrary/ops-catchall/projects/vsphere_hypervisor.md

 * On Staging Select *Library-Dev* and on Prod Select either *Library* or *Diglib*
 * Using the magnifying glass search next to the label vSphere Client for the Virtual Machine you wish to delete.
 * The virtual machine will be selected on your results; right click and select `Power Off` and wait for the machine to power off.
-* This step could lead to disaster so be certain you want to do this.
+* **This step could lead to disaster so be certain you want to do this**.
 Right click on the selected server again and select `Delete from Disk`

 #### Kick (Reboot) a Virtual Machine